Common questions about surgery

 Although most cancer surgery is elective surgery, it usually falls into the most urgent category, which means it is recommended to take place within 30 days of you and your surgeon agreeing on the procedure.

 The recommended time frames for treatment to start are set out in the Guides to Best Cancer Care.

 Waiting for surgery to begin can be a stressful time – if you are anxious or concerned, speak to your surgeon or call Cancer Council 13 11 20.

 Will I stay in hospital?

-It may be possible to have surgery as an outpatient (day surgery).
-This means you can go home soon after the surgery – you don’t have to stay overnight in hospital, provided there are no complications.
+For many procedures, it is common to have surgery and go home on the same day, provided there are no complications.
+This is called day surgery or outpatient surgery.
 Your doctor will tell you whether you will have surgery as an inpatient or outpatient.